 Masks are not required outdoors, but are recommended in crowded outdoor settings, and when interacting with campus visitors.

 All students will be tested for COVID-19 upon arrival; those who have approved medical and religious exemptions will be tested twice weekly on an ongoing basis.
 New and returning students will be tested upon arrival, and those students and faculty and staff who have approved medical and religious exemptions will be tested twice weekly.
 We will share details of the testing process soon.

-Enhanced cleaning and sanitizing practices are already in place at Knox and will be expanded as students, faculty, and staff return to campus.
-Common spaces in academic, administrative, and residential buildings will be thoroughly cleaned and disinfected by trained employees at least once per day.
-Campus offices and residence halls will be stocked with proper supplies and instruction on how to keep shared office spaces clean and disinfected.
-Stations to refill hand sanitizer will be placed across the campus.
+Enhanced cleaning and sanitizing practices are in place at Knox.
+Campus offices and residence halls will be stocked with proper supplies stations to refill hand sanitizer will be placed across the campus.

 If you need more information on a topic or have questions that are not included below, email firstname.lastname@example.org.

 All students, faculty and staff are required to be vaccinated against COVID-19.